barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

-When hearing about Rust the first time, one often hears words like 'double free', 'data race', and 'dangling pointer'.
+When learning about Rust for the first time, one might be confronted with words like 'double free', 'data race', and 'dangling pointer'.
-But without an understanding of these problems, the safety aspect of Rust becomes more difficult to appreciate.
+But without an understanding of these problems, the safety aspect of Rust is perhaps difficult to appreciate.
-Rust aims to appeal not only to systems programmers(where these kinds of problems are well-known), but developers from any background.
-I have collected examples to show and explain specific problems and see how the rust complainer, `rustc`, handles them.
+However, Rust aims to appeal not only to systems programmers(where these kinds of problems are well-known), but developers from any background.

+In order to explain some of the problems Rust solves, I have collected examples to show and explain specific problems and see how `rustc`(the Rust complainer) handles them.

-## Let's start simple: Null pointer dereferencing
+## Let's start simple: Dereferencing Null Pointers

-When Tony Hoare finished implementing ALGOL 60 in 1965, he didn't know that he would be apologizing for one of its features 44 years later: at '09 QCon in London, he called null references a 'billion dollar mistake'.
+When Tony Hoare finished implementing ALGOL 60 in 1965, he couldn't know that he would be apologizing for one of its concepts 44 years later: at '09 QCon in London, he called null pointers a 'billion dollar mistake'.

 Languages since have picked up variations of the concept.
 For example, Java has no pointers accessible to the programmer, yet it has a `NullPointerException`.